Prosecutor: Man accused of 1 murder says he really killed 16 - WTMJ

 “Is it possible?
 Sure, it’s possible.
 Is it probable?
 No, probably not,” Chavez told the Albuquerque Journal, saying authorities would investigate.

-Lannon told investigators that Dabkowski had sexually abused him as a child and that he had gone to the 66-year-old’s home to retrieve sexually explicit photos.

-He is accused of breaking into Dabkowski’s home and beating him to death with a hammer, according to an affidavit.
-Dabkowski’s body was found March 8.

-The bodies of Lannon’s ex-wife and three other people had been found in a vehicle March 5 in a parking garage at Albuquerque International Sunport, New Mexico’s largest airport.
+The case began on March 5, when the bodies of Lannon’s ex-wife and three other people were found in a vehicle in a parking garage at Albuquerque International Sunport, New Mexico’s largest airport.
+It’s not clear how they were killed.

+Police say three of them were reported missing in January from Grants, about 80 miles (130 kilometers) west of Albuquerque.
 The victims were identified as Jennifer Lannon, 39; Matthew Miller, 21; Jesten Mata, 40; and Randal Apostalon, 60.
-Sean Lannon lived 80 miles (130 kilometers) away in Grants.

 Jennifer Lannon, Miller and Mata were friends, and Apostalon lived out of his car and was known to give rides for money, Grants police said.
 The bodies were found in Apostalon’s car.